HusseinBakri/Adonis-ARP-Spoofer/README.md

 # Description
 When you successfully fool the victim and the destination by making your machine the man in the middle via the tool presented here, you need to remember to make your machine forward all the packets received from the victim.
 In other words, you need to enable IP forwarding which is disabled by default.

-Now I would assume as an attacker you are using a Linux distro such as Ubuntu, Fedora or even better a Kali Linux.
-Actually I strongly advice you to do that before you launch the attack.
+Adonis detects your operating system and if it is a Linux or a MacOS, it tries to enable IP forwarding for you.
+Please do not forget to launch Adonis with ***sudo privileges***.
+Now I would assume, well usually it is the case that the attacker is using a Linux distro for the attack (or for hacking purposes in general) such as Ubuntu, Fedora or even better more professionally a Kali Linux.
+I strongly advice you to enable IP forwarding in case Adonis was not successful in enabling this service.
+This should be done before you launch the attack.
+The process of enabling IP forwarding might a litle bit tricker in an MS Windows machine with a reboot probably required.

-To check whether you have this enabled, you can issue the following command:
+To check whether you have IP forwarding enabled, you can issue the following command on a Linux OS:
 ```
 cat /proc/sys/net/ipv4/ip_forward
 ```
-If you get a 0 it means it is disabled.
+If you get a 0, it means it is disabled.
 To enable the forwarding of packets through your machine (i.e. to make your machine play the role of router/gateway), you need to issue any of following commands:
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```